RE at Lawley Primary School

 Learning from religion is concerned with developing pupils’ reflection on and response to their own experiences and their learning about religion.
-It develops pupils’ skills of application, interpretation and evaluation of what they learn about religion, particularly to questions of identity and belonging, meaning, purpose and truth and values and commitments, and communicating their responses.
+It develops pupils’ skills of questioning identity and belonging, meaning, purpose and truth, and values and commitments.

 Inclusion and differentiation for children with SEN and EAL are taken into account in our planning and teaching as they are in all areas of the curriculum.
-Within the teaching of RE we make the most of opportunities to help the children develop their sensitivity to relevant issues such as refugees and religious fasting, and to develop positive attitudes towards themselves and others.
+Within the teaching of RE we make the most of opportunities to help the children develop their sensitivity to relevant issues, links to British Values and to develop positive attitudes towards themselves and others.

 We endeavour to draw on the varied experiences and backgrounds of our pupils and staff in order to make RE relevant and interesting to our pupils.
 One way of doing this is through our links with local religious communities and places of worship.